Multi-sample analyses

 altExpNames(0):

-The main advantage of using pseudo-bulk samples is the possibility to use well-tested methods for differential analysis like edgeR and DESeq2, we will focus on the former for this analysis. edgeR and DESeq2 both use negative binomial models under the hood, but differ in their normalization strategies and other implementation details.
+The main advantage of using pseudo-bulk samples is that we can use established methods for bulk DE analysis like edgeR and DESeq2.
+Both, edgeR and DESeq2, are based on negative binomial models, but differ in their normalization strategies and several implementation details.

-First, let’s start with a specific cell type, for instance the “Mesenchymal stem cells”, and look into differences between this cell type across conditions.
-We put the counts table into a DGEList container called y, along with the corresponding metadata.
+First, let’s start with a specific cell type, for instance the “Mesenchymal stem cells”, and analyze gene expression differences between conditions for this cell type.
+We store the counts table in a DGEList data container called y, along with experimental metadata.

 R